nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 The response to the query includes:
 * A `List` profile containing references to `ProblemHeader (Condition)` for every Problem that met the search criteria
+* A `List` profile for each clinical area that data exists in the bundle

 For each `ProblemHeader (Condition)` referenced in the `List` profile:
 *	The `ProblemHeader (Condition)` profile of the Problem